TheThingsNetwork/docs/_content/devices/rak811-lora-module-breakout-board/connecting-to-ttn.md

 ![Figure 11: Join OOTA](images/joinoota.jpg)

 * Joined Successfully!
-Now, try sending data from our RAK811 Breakout Board to TTN.
+Now, try sending data from our RAK811 WisDuo LoRa Module to TTN.

 ![Figure 12: OOTA Sending Data](images/ootasendingdata.jpg)

-* We can view the data sent from the Breakout Board to our The Things Network Application Data
+* We can view the data sent from the RAK811 WisDuo LoRa Module to our The Things Network Application Data

 ![Figure 13: OOTA Data Viewing](images/ootadataviewing.jpg)